Gani-laboratory/go-crud/readme.md

-# Simple Go-lang Crud with Dummies Data
+# Simple Go-lang crud in order to learn golang